bwt-dev/bwt/README.md

   - `address` - the address funded by this output
   - `origin` - hd wallet origin information, in `<fingerprint>/<index>` format
   - `spent_by` - the transaction input spending this output in `txid:vin` format, or `null` for unspent outputs (only available with `track-spends`)
-- `spending` - contains an entry for every wallet utxo spent by this transaction input
+- `spending` - contains an entry for every input spending a wallet output
   - `vin` - the input index
   - `amount` - the amount of the previous output spent by this input
   - `scripthash` - the scripthash of the previous output spent by this input